$t$-Structures on stable derivators and Grothendieck hearts: Tilted t -structures and examples

 \subsection{Compactly generated tilts of $t$-structures}

 Now we focus on what conditions a torsion pair must satisfy in order for the corresponding tilted $t$-structure to be compactly generated.
-We start with a lemma which says that compact objects in the heart are finitely presented (cp.~\cite[Theorem 6.7]{stovicek2014derived}).
+We start with a lemma which says that compact objects in the aisle induce finitely presented objects in the heart (cp.\ \cite[Thm.\,6.7]{stovicek2014derived}).